MystiCon: Past events

-MystiCon 2011 was held from February 25–27, 2011, with David Gerrold as the author guest of honor, Randy Asplund as the artist guest of honor, and scream queen Brinke Stevens as the media guest of honor.
-The convention took place at the Tanglewood Holiday Inn in Roanoke, Virginia.
+The inaugural MystiCon event was held from February 25–27, 2011, with David Gerrold as the author guest of honor, Randy Asplund as the artist guest of honor, and scream queen Brinke Stevens as the media guest of honor.
+The convention took place at the Tanglewood Holiday Inn in Roanoke, Virginia, as have all subsequent MystiCon conventions.

-MystiCon 2012 was held from February 24–26, 2012, at the Tanglewood Holiday Inn in Roanoke, Virginia.
+MystiCon 2012 was held from February 24–26, 2012.
 The official attendance was 866 people.
 Guests included Sherrilyn Kenyon as the author guest of honor and Ursula Vernon as the artist guest of honor.
 Nicki Clyne was the media guest of honor.
 Richard Hatch was a late addition as a media co-guest of honor.

 With the convention doubling is size from the previous year it received regional as well as national coverage.

-MystiCon 2013 was held from February 22–24, 2013, at the Tanglewood Holiday Inn in Roanoke, Virginia.
-Guests included Orson Scott Card as the Author Guest of Honor, Peter Davison as the Media Guest of Honor, and Larry Elmore as the Artist Guest of Honor.
-Additionally, Bella Morte returned as the Musical Guest of Honor.
-Steven S. Long was the Gaming Guest of Honor.
+In 2013, the event was held from February 22–24.
+Guests included Orson Scott Card as the author guest of honor, Peter Davison as the media guest of honor, and Larry Elmore as the artist guest of honor.
+Additionally, Bella Morte returned as the musical guest of honor and Steven S. Long was the gaming guest of honor.

-MystiCon 2014 was held from February 21–23, 2014, at the Tanglewood Holiday Inn in Roanoke, Virginia.
-Guests included Todd McCaffrey as the Author Guest of Honor, John de Lancie as the Media Guest of Honor and John Jennings as the Artist Guest of Honor.
-Additionally, Bella Morte returned as the Musical Guest of Honor.
-Kenneth Hite was the Gaming Guest of Honor.
+The 2014 event was held from February 21–23.
+Guests included Todd McCaffrey as the author guest of honor, John de Lancie as the media guest of honor and John Jennings as the artist guest of honor.
+Bella Morte returned again as the musical guest of honor, and Kenneth Hite was the gaming guest of honor.

-MystiCon 2015 event was held from February 27 through March 1, 2015, at the Tanglewood Holiday Inn in Roanoke, Virginia.
-Sean Maher was the Media Guest of Honor, Alan Dean Foster was to be the Author Guest of Honor but unfortunately had to cancel so Peter David came in his stead, Scott Rorie was the Artist Guest of Honor, Kevin McKeever was the Industry Guest of Honor and Bella Morte returned as the Musical Guest of Honor.
-Other guests will be named later.
+MystiCon 2015 was held from February 27 through March 1, 2015.
+Sean Maher was the media guest of honor, Alan Dean Foster was to be the author guest of honor but had to cancel and was replaced by Peter David.
+Scott Rorie was the artist guest of honor, Kevin McKeever was the industry guest of honor, and Bella Morte returned as the musical guest of honor.

-MystiCon 2016 event was scheduled to be held from February 26 through February 29, 2016, at the Tanglewood Holiday Inn in Roanoke, Virginia.
+In 2016, the event was held from February 26 through February 29.
 George R.R.
-Martin was the Media and Author Guest of Honor, J.P.
-Targete was the Artist Guest of Honor, John Watts was the Gaming Guest of Honor, Linda Shuping Smith is the Fan Guest of Honor, Rich Sigfrit was the Emcee, and Bella Morte had returned as the Musical Guest of Honor.
-Other guests will be named later.
+Martin was the media and author guest of honor.
+The convention booked the author for the event four years earlier, when the popularity of HBO's adaptation of his work, Game of Thrones, was just beginning.
+J.P.
+Targete was the artist guest of honor, John Watts was the gaming guest of honor, Linda Shuping Smith was the fan guest of honor, and Bella Morte returned yet again as the musical guest of honor.